mantidproject/mantid/docs/source/release/v3.12.0/ui.rst

 SliceViewer and Vates Simple Interface
 --------------------------------------

-- Pressing alt while clicking an arrow in the MultiSlice view opens a text box where on may precisely enter the slice position.
+- Pressing alt while clicking an arrow in the MultiSlice view opens a text box where one may precisely enter the slice position.

 .. figure:: ../../images/VatesMultiSliceView.png
    :class: screenshot